AtifMazhar-01/Instructor-Effectiveness-Analysis-and-Modeling/README.md

 ## Problem Statement

 Online learning platforms collect many batch-level signals such as completion rates, quiz scores, engagement activity, and learner feedback.
-Individually, these metrics are useful—but together they are hard to turn into a clear, fair view of **instructor performance**.
+Individually, these metrics are useful-but together they are hard to turn into a clear, fair view of **instructor performance**.

 Two practical challenges appear: